-No resource consent applications open for public submission.
+There are no resource consent applications currently open for public submission.

 If an application is publicly notified, anyone can make a submission for or against the proposal.